loudmouse/loudmouse/_posts/2018-10-26-constructor-functions.markdown

 date:   2018-10-26
 categories: [programming]
 tags: [javascript]
+excerpt: "Read about javascript constructor functions, create a guitar factory, and then build a guitar for Willie Nelson."

 ---

 Constructor functions let us create objects using a sort of template.
 The object can share things in common but also have their own unique attributes.